-Search engine is a piece of software that almost all the users those who use the internet to get to know any topic of interest there by collect and share information.
-Mostly it is used as an educative tool to students, people those who need anything to be buy, those who need travel information, to get the currency values, check the bank account, entertainment, chatting, to find friends, cooking recopies etc the list will go on.
-Nowadays a search engine used has become a main tool in day to day life.
+The search engine is a piece of software that almost all the users those who use the internet to get to know any topic of interest thereby collect and share information.
+Mostly it is used as an educative tool for students, people those who need anything to buy, those who need travel information, to get the currency values, check the bank account, entertainment, chatting, to find friends,.etc the list will go on.
+Nowadays a search engine used has become the main tool in day to day life.

-We can see so many search engines namely google, Bing, Firefox, Yahoo, AOL, ask.com, Excite, DuckDuckgo, Wolframe Alpha, Yandex, Lvcos, Chacha.com are a few.
-Out of which we mainly use Google, Yahoo and Firefox.
+We can see so many search engines namely Google, Bing, Firefox, Yahoo, AOL, Ask.com, Excite, DuckDuckGo, Wolfram Alpha, Yandex, Lvcos, Chacha.com are a few.
+Out of which we mainly use Google, Yahoo, and Firefox.

-A browser is a software program helped to get access to a search engine.
-Search engine is also referred to as a web site where the contents are displayed and listing will be shown.
+A browser is a software program helped to be getting access to a search engine.
+The search engine is also referred to as a web site where the contents are displayed and the listing will be shown.

 The most famous search engine to date is Google.
-Of course there many other famous ones such as yahoo, Firefox.
-However Google maintains its large servers in the US speeded around many locations.
-However when one types the query it hits many computers and go through a complex set of processes and returns back a list of results for that search option.
+Of course their many other famous ones such as Yahoo, Firefox.
+However, Google maintains its large servers in the US speeded around many locations.
+However, when one types the query it hits many computers and go through a complex set of processes and returns back a list of results for that search option.

 Today everyone who has computer knowledge does depend on the net to get information.
 One may visit the site to buy something, a kid might look into a game, may look into a cooking recipe and the list will go on.
 Thereby network traffic is generated.
 This traffic is also used to generate income for some of those who use it.